rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<img style="width:100%;" src="figures/07b_tree-priors.png" alt="">
 	<figcaption>Figure 15: Options for the rho sampling and removal probability parameters.</figcaption>
 </figure>

+**Process Length** refers to the duration of the process and is usually a parameter that we estimate.
+In our case the process will begin at the origin, which is a time point older than the root of our tree or the age of any of our fossil samples.
+We will use a prior to constrain the age of the origin time.

 For now you can leave everything else under this tab as it is.
 If you close this tab and scroll down you should now be able to see an additional set of parameters listed in the **Priors** panel for the birth, death, sampling rates and the origin time parameter.